godotengine/godot-docs/tutorials/performance/vertex_animation/controlling_thousands_of_fish.rst

 scene.
 But it is still difficult to move the objects around the scene.

-To make each instance move in an interesting way, we will use a :ref:`Particles <class_Particles>` node.
+To make each instance move in an interesting way, we will use a :ref:`GPUParticles3D <class_GPUParticles3D>` node.
 Particles take advantage of GPU acceleration by computing and setting the per-instance information in a :ref:`Shader <class_Shader>`.

 .. note:: Particles are not available in GLES2, instead use :ref:`CPUParticles <class_CPUParticles>`,